AntonGroos/EnKF-AI/README.md

 # EnKF-AI
 This repository contains Python 3 implementaitions of ensemble Kalman Filters with adaptive covariance inflation.
+Note that the programms in this repository were made to highlight catastrophic filter divergence, thus they are not very efficient and sometimes diliberatly inefficient in choice of some variables.

 In order to run the programs contained in this repository you need at least Python 3.7 and following modules: